 Home air quality is very important to me and I believe everyone deserves to enjoy great comfort at home.
-I wrote this post to tell you the settings you should use for your dehumidifier and help you learn a bit more along the way.
+I’d love to help you so I put together this useful guide which explains humidity and much more.

 Infographic – Dehumidifier facts and settings